aeonSolutions/PCB-Prototyping-Catalogue/custom_PCB/README.md

 **Buy an assembled PCB, tested and ready to use**

-An aditional price on assembled PCB vmust be added to values above and aries according to quantity and number of components.
+An aditional price on assembled PCB must be added to prices above and varies according to quantity and number of components.
 Check PCBWay , ALLPCB or any other to get a good reference of assembled PCB costs.
 Contact me for more info.

 <br />
 <br />